odlgroup/odl/doc/source/guide/introduction/getting_started.rst

            """Implement calling the operator by calling scipy.""" return scipy.signal.convolve(self.kernel, x, mode='same')

 We can verify that our operator works by calling it on some data.
-This can either come from some outside source, or from simulations.
+This can either come from an outside source, or from simulations.
 ODL also provides a nice range of standard phantoms such as the `cuboid` and `shepp_logan` phantoms:

 .. code-block:: python

+   # Define the space the problem should be solved on.
+   # Here the square [-1, 1] x [-1, 1] discretized on a 100x100 grid.
    space = odl.uniform_discr([-1, -1], [1, 1], [100, 100])

+   # Convolution kernel, a small centered rectangle.
    kernel = odl.phantom.cuboid(space, [-0.05, -0.05], [0.05, 0.05])

+   # Create convolution operator
-   conv = Convolution(kernel)
+   A = Convolution(kernel)

+   # Create phantom (the "unknown" solution)
    phantom = odl.phantom.shepp_logan(space, modified=True)

+   # Apply convolution to phantom to create data
-   data = conv(phantom)
+   g = A(phantom)

+   # Display the results using the show method
    kernel.show('kernel')
    phantom.show('phantom')
-   data.show('convolved phantom')
+   g.show('convolved phantom')

 .. image:: figures/getting_started_kernel.png